 Traditional wrap ("Traditional Wrap"): IMA enters into a contract with the Program Sponsor but does not have a contract with the client.
 IMA makes investment decisions and places trades for client accounts.
+With respect to client accounts subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), IMA is an ERISA fiduciary service provider to the Traditional Wrap account.

 Dual contract ("Dual Contract"): IMA enters into a contract with the client and the client has a separate contract with the Program Sponsor.
 In some cases, IMA enters into a contract with an investment manager to act as a sub-adviser to its client accounts; the client has a separate contract with the investment manager, and the investment manager has an agreement with the Program Sponsor.
 In Dual Contract programs, IMA provides investment advisory services to the client and places trades for client accounts.
+With respect to client accounts subject to ERISA, IMA is an ERISA fiduciary service provider directly to the account (in accordance with the terms of IMA's contract with the client (where applicable), as well as a registered investment adviser directly to the account.

+Where IMA manages a portion of a client's Wrap Program account, IMA is responsible only for the assets over which it has discretion.
+IMA is not responsible for other assets held in the Wrap Program account nor the determination of what percentage of the total assets is allocated to IMA.
 IMA does not manage Wrap Program accounts differently from other client accounts except to the extent that a specific Wrap Program or account has restrictions that would prevent it from participating in trades executed for other accounts managed by IMA.
-IMA is not responsible for, and does not attempt to determine, whether a Wrap Program is suitable or advisable for Wrap Program participants.
+IMA is not responsible for, and does not attempt to determine, whether a Wrap Program or a particular strategy or investment manager is suitable or advisable for the Wrap Program participants.

-In most Wrap Programs, the Program Sponsor charges the client a comprehensive fee (the "wrap fee"), inclusive of the advisory fee charged by IMA for investment advisory services and fees for other services being provided by the Program Sponsor.
+In most Wrap Programs, the Program Sponsor charges the client a comprehensive fee (the "wrap fee"), inclusive of the advisory fee charged by

+IMA for investment advisory services and fees for other services being provided by the Program Sponsor.
 Therefore, IMA receives a portion of the wrap fee in most Wrap Programs.
 Additional fees are incurred by Wrap Program clients in connection with certain trades placed by IMA on behalf of such clients.
 Wrap Program clients should consider that, depending upon the wrap fee charged, the amount of trading activity, the value of custodial and other services provided and other factors, the wrap fee could exceed the aggregate costs of the services provided if they were to be obtained separately (although, in some cases, it is possible to obtain such services only through the program) and, with respect to brokerage, any transaction-based commissions paid by the account.
+Wrap Program clients are urged to refer to the appropriate disclosure document and client agreement for more information about the Wrap Program, investment advisory services, fees, and contract termination provisions.

 A client in a Wrap Program may restrict the purchase of certain securities for its account.
 Such restrictions may adversely affect the account's performance and the account may not have the same performance as other accounts managed without similar restrictions in the same investment strategy.
-The change of the classification of a company, the grouping of an industry or the credit rating of a security may force IMA to sell securities in a client's account at an inopportune time and possibly cause a taxable event to the client.
+A change in the classification of a company, the grouping of an industry or the credit rating of a security may force IMA to sell securities in a client's account at an inopportune time in order to accommodate such restrictions and possibly cause a taxable event to the client.